YashB63/GFG-Daily-Questions/README.md

     you need to tell whether the number is lucky or not.

     If the number is lucky return 1 otherwise 0.

+Day 171:

+  Q1: Minimize max distance to gas station:

+    We have a horizontal number line.

+    On that number line, we have gas stations at positions stations[0], stations[1], ..., stations[N-1],
+    where n = size of the stations array.

+    Now, we add k more gas stations so that d, the maximum distance between
+    adjacent gas stations, is minimized.

+    We have to find the smallest possible value of d.

+    Find the answer exactly to 2 decimal places.

+  Q2: Number of Paths:

+    The problem is to count all the possible paths from top left to bottom right of an MxN matrix with the constraints that from each cell you can either move to right or down.

+    Return answer modulo 10^9+7.

+  Q3: Rod Cutting:

+    Given a rod of length N inches and an array of prices, price[].

+    price[i] denotes the value of a piece of length i.

+    Determine the maximum value obtainable by
+    cutting up the rod and selling the pieces.

+    Note: Consider 1-based indexing.